dominikake/personal_blog/src/content/blog/installing-project-diablo-2-on-omarchy.md

 ---
-title: "Installing Project Diablo 2 on Omarchy"
+title: Installing Project Diablo 2 on Omarchy
 date: "2025-12-05"
+excerpt: >-
-excerpt: "The struggle was real - multiple failed attempts to install Project Diablo 2 on Omarchy, but Lutris finally saved the day."
+  The struggle was real - multiple failed attempts to install Project Diablo 2 on Omarchy, but Lutr...
 ---

 # Installing Project Diablo 2 on Omarchy